lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-5.rst

 2.1.
 Return to the main DP0.3 Catalogs tab to go back to the search interface, and unclick the spatial and temporal boxes.
 Make sure the box labeled "Object ID search" is clicked.
 Download to your computer a sample catalog named ``portal_tut05_useruploadcat2.cat`` prepared by us for this exercise (from this
 ` link <https://github.com/lsst/dp0-3_lsst_io/blob/main/_static/portal_tut05_useruploadcat2.cat>`_) - using the procedure in Step 1.3.
-Clicking the down arrow in the "Object ID Search" box then gives access to the upload button to supply a catalog containing IDs.
+Clicking the down arrow in the "Object ID Search" box, and clicking the "Load object IDs from a table" button will then give access to the upload button to supply a catalog containing IDs.
 Click the "Add Upload Table" button and navigate on your machine to the file containing the catalog of IDs to be used.
 A pop-up window will appear, where you can upload the file.
 Then click on "Load Table" button in the pop-up window.